 While the austere nature of most data centers may have a certain appeal to the fan of contemporary design—you know, the same people who select their furniture from the Marquis De Sade collection–I think the whole white thing has been done to death.
 It’s too stark, too cold and don’t even get me started on that fluorescent lighting.
 I think if we’re honest with ourselves, we’d all like our data centers to be just a little bit more inviting.

 Some providers have already attempted to liven up their interiors of their facilities, and I think they should be acknowledged for their pioneering efforts.
-For the most part these stylistic innovations have been characterized by the introduction of bold primary colors to accent certain areas of the raised floor.
+For the most part these stylistic innovations have been characterized by the introduction of bold primary colors to accent certain areas of the raised floor, at least this is what Ottawa painters recommend.
 Some have even elected to use neon to create a dynamic atmosphere within the rack space.
 While I applaud these efforts, neon is just a tad, shall we say, gauche, and the use of bright reds and blues just seems a little too harsh.
 Personally, I prefer a blend of softer colors along the lines of the seasons—I’m an Autumn myself—to make the data center a more warm and welcoming environment.
 Something soothing and friendly, like a nice taupe with a terra cotta accent wall.
 Just a little something that says, “Welcome.
 C’mon in and take your shoes off and relax”.
 Naturally, this is going to require equipment manufacturers to become a little bit more imaginative with their product lines.
 Even the best color scheme falls flat if you don’t have the proper colored PDU’s to tie everything together so we’re going to have to have a few more options than gray, off-white or that weird green to work with.